Shippable/admiral/releaseNotes/master.md

 - **Fixes subscription dashboard bugs related to syncing removed repositories**: The subscriptions dashboard page would fail to initialize correctly when an account sync completes after one or more repositories are removed from the SCM.
 This bug has been fixed.
 - **Fixes soft-deleted resources not being shown in the "Deleted" tab**: Resources that were soft-deleted by removing them from yml were not being displayed in the "Deleted" tab on the subscriptions dashboard.
 This is now fixed.
 - **Fixes alignment of flags dropdown menu**: The alignment of the flags dropdown menu in the subscription and custom dashboards would cause part of it to extend beyond the right border of the page, making it impossible to see the complete flag names.
 This has been fixed by aligning the right edge of the dropdown menu to the right edge of the flags button in the dashboards.
+- **Better background tab handling for users with large assembly lines**: Users with a active assembly lines containing a large number of resources would sometimes notice their browser freeze when the Shippable tab is moved to the background and reactivated after a long time.
+For these users, the Shippable app will now move to an inactive state after spending 15 minutes in the background.
+The view will be refreshed when the tab is reactivated.

 ## Custom Nodes